Requirements & Information

 - email a directive such as “hold this proposed order for x days for an objection to be lodged”.
 If the paperwork has not been reviewed by all parties, it should not be sent to the Court.

-- use the email and send identical paperwork via U.S. Mail If an order is submitted electronically, the Judicial Assistant will serve the Order on the parties via email.
+- send identical paperwork via multiple methods of delivery (i.e. email and U.S. Mail).
+If an order is submitted electronically, the Judicial Assistant will serve the Order on the parties via email.

 Please make sure the certificate of service is completed and includes all email addresses the order should be sent to.
 If additional U.S. mail copies need to be served, please modify the certificate of service accordingly for the movant to complete delivery by mail.